tileissner/knuckle-pad/README.md

 The 1.25u keys in the 1st col have also been replaced with 1u keys for better keycap profile compatibility.
 They have been moved to the edge of the PCB to still have these keys separated from the rest and emulate the feeling of a "normal" keyboard.

-Rev. 2 also features VIAL support so you can map the keys to your personal preferenc very easily.
+Rev. 2 also features VIAL support so you can map the keys to your personal preference very easily.

 [//]: # (add picture of layout here)